glueckkanja/gk-m365-workplacecloudstorage/README.md

 # M365 Workplace Cloud Storage Spec
 ## Abstract
-Microsoft cloud managed Modern Workplace devices get all relevant policies and configurations from Microsoft Intune.
+Microsoft cloud managed Modern Workplace devices get all relevant policies and configurations via Microsoft Intune.
 Some of these settings rely on files available by URL.
-This application is intended to manage these files with an easy to use web based approach where administrators can create and edit the files and separate the content based on groups.
+This application is intended to manage these files with an easy to use web based interface where administrators can create, upload and edit files and separate the content based on groups.
+Currently supported are the following types:

+- Enterprise Mode Site List (XML)
+- Favorites (HTML and JSON for Microsoft Edge ADMX)
+- Backgrounds and other files

 ## Deployment